Dino0005/cx-mf-fix/README.md

 **CXPatcher:** Replaces older libraries in CrossOver with newer versions, including fixes for GStreamer and Media Foundation, so that games like the Resident Evil series can play cutscenes instead of freezing on a black screen.

-**mf-fix (this project):** Installs the original Windows Media Foundation DLLs directly into the CrossOver "bottle".
+**cx-mf-fix (this project):** Installs the original Windows Media Foundation DLLs directly into the CrossOver "bottle".
 When the game tries to start a cutscene, it finds the libraries it expects (the DLLs) and the video plays.
 This solves freezes or black screens at game startup or during loading screens.

+### Why This Tool?

+As stated by [CodeWeavers support](https://www.codeweavers.com/support/forums/general/?t=27;msg=260263), while Wine (and thus CrossOver) has its own implementation of Media Foundation, it is still a work in progress and cannot yet decode all proprietary video formats used in modern AAA games.
+CodeWeavers cannot support or distribute native Windows Media Foundation libraries due to licensing restrictions.

+CX MF-Fix bridges this gap by allowing users to manually install the necessary native Windows DLLs to achieve full compatibility with games that the built-in Wine implementation cannot yet handle.

 This application provides a native macOS graphical interface for the mf-fix approach, making it easier to apply the fix without using Terminal commands.

+> **Note:** This is an unofficial tool.
+It is not affiliated with, endorsed by, or supported by CodeWeavers or Microsoft.

 ## Features